-The timing of when tenders should be sought will depend on whether the procurement and contract strategy agreed by the Employer is for an Employer-designed or a Contractor-designed project.

-- With traditional, Employer-designed projects, the tender process takes place near the end of the Planning Developed stage (after Project Review 6). - For Contractor-designed projects (i.e. design-and-build), the tender process takes place at the point where the Contracting Authority decides to transfers the design risk to the Contractor.
+Timing of the The timing of when tenders should be sought will depend on whether the tender procurement and contract strategy agreed by the Employer is for an process Employer-designed or a Contractor-designed project.
+With traditional, Employer-designed projects, the tender process takes place near the end of the Planning Developed stage (after Project Review 6). .
+For Contractor-designed projects (i.e. design-and-build), the tender process takes place at the point where the Contracting Authority decides to transfers the design risk to the Contractor.
 This may be at the end of Project Review 2 when the Contracting Authority's consultants confirm that the Output Requirements and budget are realistic and consistent with the Definitive Project Brief; or, alternatively, the design may progress through the Planning Developed stage and exit at the end of Project Review 3, or 4 or 5 depending on when the Client wishes to transfer the design risk to the tendering contractors.

-Governance of procurement

-Sponsoring Agencies need to have well defined corporate governance policies that safeguard against improper or unethical practices, and that ensure a high standard of integrity and honesty when procuring public works contracts that involve Exchequer funds.

-Corporate procurement governance policies should include policies on:

-- The grade of personnel who have delegated authority for procurement;
+Governance of Sponsoring Agencies need to have well defined corporate governance policies procurement that safeguard against improper or unethical practices, and that ensure a high standard of integrity and honesty when procuring public works contracts that involve Exchequer funds.
+Corporate procurement governance policies should include policies on: The grade of personnel who have delegated authority for procurement; Authorisation thresholds; . .
+Independent evaluation and award teams; Internal reporting structure; Transparency of the selection process; and Robustness of the contract award verification system; and Debriefing unsuccessful applicants.
+Best practice To ensure a smooth passage through all stages of the procurement process, all decisions must be fair, based on facts and transparent in keeping with best practice.

-- Authorisation thresholds:

-- Independent evaluation and award teams;

-- Internal reporting structure;

-- Transparency of the selection process; and

-- Robustness of the contract award verification system; and

-- Debriefing unsuccessful applicants.